Blog · Paris · Visiting Paris During the Summer Olympics: What You Need To Know for Your Tour

 We’ll be adjusting the Latin Quarter tour itinerary slightly to accommodate some of the changes due to the Summer Olympics.
 The new meeting point and more details will be sent to customers via email.
 But either way, we can promise you’ll have an amazing and thorough 90-minute guided tour of this historic neighborhood on the left bank of the Seine.

-What to do if you can’t do the Eiffel Tower
+What to do if you can’t tour the Eiffel Tower

-As mentioned above, we’re not running our Eiffel Tower tours (guided climbs or elevator tours) starting in the afternoon of July 13 through the end of Aug.
-11. The Eiffel Tower will be closed some days as well.
+As mentioned above, we’re not running our Eiffel Tower tours (guided climbs or elevator tours) July 18-26 due to the Paris Olympics, and the Eiffel Tower itself will be closed some days as well.

 If you find yourself in Paris and can’t tour the Eiffel Tower, we have some other suggestions for memorable experiences.
 In fact, even if you can see the Eiffel Tower, you may want to do one of these anyway for a different perspective.